AdobeDocs/uix/src/pages/overview/app-builder/index.md

 ---
 # App Builder and UI Extensibility

+UI Extensions are specific types of applications created with Adobe App Builder.
+All information available for App Builder is valid for UI Extensions as well.

 ## What is App Builder
 [App Builder](https://developer.adobe.com/app-builder/docs/overview/) is a framework that enables developers to build custom web applications, deploy and run it on Adobe infrastructure.